Spermatid Pain

 7. Lumps or Bumps – Noticeable masses that may require evaluation.

-9. Nausea or Vomiting – Sometimes associated with severe pain.
+9. or – Sometimes associated with pain.

 11. Pain in the Groin Area – Discomfort extending to the groin.